box/box-developer-changelog/content/2022/06-30-improvements-in-web-app-integrations-documentation.md

 release_source_url: ''
 ---

-# Improvements in web app integrations documentation
+# Improvements in Web App Integrations documentation

 The [Create Web App Integration](1) with a Custom App document is updated to reflect all the information from the developer console.